 '''

-f(x){n} InNumericMode() <- [... some code to get a numeric approximation of f(x) ... ];
+f(x){n}

 '''

-$\{InNumericMode()\}\$ usually returns False, so transformation rules that check for this predicate are usually left alone.
+{InNumericMode()} usually returns False, so transformation rules that check for this predicate are usually left alone.

 When in numeric mode, {NonN} can be called to switch back to non-numeric mode temporarily.

 {NonN} is a macro.
 Its argument {expr} will only be evaluated after the numeric mode has been set appropriately.